-• Can I defer the start of my retiree health coverage and use of sick leave credit until after I retire?
+If I have met the requirements to continue my coverage as a retiree, can I defer the start of my retiree health coverage and use of sick leave credit until after I retire?

-When you retire, you may defer (delay) the start of your retiree health coverage and the use of your sick leave credit only if you have other health coverage.
+If you are enrolled with health coverage and have met the minimum service requirement at the time you retire, you may defer (delay) the start of your retiree health coverage and the use of your sick leave credit only if you have other health coverage.
 If you want to defer health coverage, you must make this choice before your retirement date.
-Contact your agency HBA to defer coverage.
+Contact your HBA to defer coverage.